 Figure 35-14—Example of an AP carrying a Channel Switch Announcement element to signal channel switching on another link

-An AP affiliated with an AP MLD that intends to setup quiet period(s) for its BSS shall advertise the corresponding element(s) for a duration that is greater than or equal to the maximum of the TBTTs until the next DTIM Beacon frame corresponding to each AP affiliated with the same AP MLD.
+An AP affiliated with an AP MLD that intends to setup quiet interval(s) (#13371) other than quiet intervals scheduled to protect R-TWT SPs (see 35.9.4.2 (Quieting STAs during R-TWT SPs)) for its BSS shall advertise the corresponding element(s) for a duration that is greater than or equal to the maximum of the TBTTs until the next DTIM Beacon frame corresponding to each AP affiliated with the same AP MLD.
 An AP affiliated with an AP MLD that intends to switch the operating channel for its BSS should advertise the corresponding element(s) for a duration that is greater than or equal to the maximum value of TBTTs until the next DTIM Beacon frame corresponding to each AP affiliated with the same AP MLD unless the AP is required to switch channels in a short period to meet regulatory requirement.
 Figure 35-15 (Example of advertisement duration that includes DTIM Beacon on all links) illustrates a scenario where each link has a different DTIM

 interval, and the affected AP advertises the pertinent elements long enough to be included in at least one DTIM Beacon frame on each link.